 How did the MMA experience prepare you for both your prior positions and your current career focus?

 MMA provided the standards and examples of leadership and accountability that assured my success.

 What are your goals for the future?

-I will continue to set a good example for others to follow, and make the world better off for having been a part of it.
+I will continue to set a good example for others to follow and try to make the world better for having been a part of it.